Brane Cosmology with the Chameleon Scalar Field in Bulk: General Framework

-{ which $\tilde{\rho}_0$ is a constant that has been introduced in Eq.(\ref{7}) and $a_0$ is scale factor that is taken on brane, namely $y=0$. } When scalar field approach to zero, there is $\rho_b = \tilde{\rho}$ and $p_b = \tilde{p}$.
-Also, because of the presence of $Z_2$-symmetry, as we have assumed before, one can attain $a'_0$, $n'_0$ and $\phi'_0$ function from the junction conditions. {\bf From $(0,5)$ component of filed equation we have ($T^{(b)05}=0$).
-Now, by substituting $\dot{a}'$ and $n'$ form the junction conditions, (\ref{23}), (\ref{24}), and assuming $Z_{2}$-symmetry, one can obtained generalized continuity equation on the brane as}
+{ whhere $\tilde{\rho}_0$ is a constant that has been introduced in Eq.(\ref{7}) and $a_0$ is a scale factor that is taken on the brane, namely $y=0$. } When the scalar field approaches zero, $\rho_b = \tilde{\rho}$ and $p_b = \tilde{p}$.
+Also, because of the presence of $Z_2$ symmetry, as we have assumed before, one can attain $a'_0$, $n'_0$ and $\phi'_0$ functions from the junction conditions. { From the $(0,5)$ component of the field equation we have ($T^{(b)05}=0$).
+Now, by substituting $\dot{a}'$ and $n'$ from the junction conditions, (\ref{23}), (\ref{24}), and assuming $Z_{2}$ symmetry, one can obtain the generalized continuity equation on the brane as}

-as we expected the energy, due to the interaction between matter and scalar field, is not conserved.
-Note that in all of relation in this section we select $n_0=1$, without any less of generality. we recognize that, the generalized continuity equation explicitly confirms the junction condition.
-From $(5,5)$ component of field equation, one can obtain the second order (or generalized) Friedmann equation as
+As we expected the energy, due to the interaction between matter and the scalar field, is not conserved.
+Note that in all of the relations in this section we select $n_0=1$, without any loss of generality.
+We recognize that the generalized continuity equation explicitly confirms the junction condition.
+From the $(5,5)$ component of the field equation, one can obtain the second order (or generalized) Friedmann equation as

 The first Friedmann equation on the brane is obtained from $(0,0)$ component of field equation as